Mental health services for children and young people

-On this page you will find information and contact details for mental health services and tools available to young people and children across the district.
+On this page you will find information and contacts for mental health services and tools available to young people and children across the district.

-Herts Mind Network deliver essential health support in Hertfordshire, providing a range of support services.
-They offer a huge range of services directed specifically to young people, which include the following:
+Herts Mind Network delivers essential health support in Hertfordshire, providing a range of support services.
+It offers a huge range of services directed specifically to young people, which include the following:

 Wellbeing through learning courses free courses for 15-18 year olds to promote positive mental health and wellbeing through building confidence, improve coping strategies and support networks.

 Young People’s Online Hangout provides an informal space for young people, aged 15+, in Hertfordshire to socially connect as well as access support with their mental health.